wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-secure/README.md

 Camel Secure CXF JAX-WS
 ------------------------

-This example demonstrates using the camel-cxf component with Red Hat Fuse on EAP to produce and consume JAX-WS web services.
+This example demonstrates using the camel-cxf component with Red Hat Fuse on EAP to produce and consume JAX-WS web services secured by an Elytron Security Domain.
+Elytron is a new security framework available since EAP 7.1.

 In this example, a Camel route takes a message payload from a direct endpoint and passes it on to a CXF producer endpoint.
-The producer uses the payload to pass arguments to a CXF JAX-WS web service.
+The producer uses the payload to pass arguments to a CXF JAX-WS web service that is secured by BASIC HTTP authentication.

-In addition it demonstrates CXF endpoint security with JAAS.

 Prerequisites
 -------------